Regulations

 Sustainability Expert

-Latest update on November 14, 2023
+Latest update on November 21, 2024

-In a nutshell:
+In a Nutshell

 • Main topics covered are own workforce (S1), workers in the value chain (S2), affected communities (S3) and consumers and end-users (S4)

-• The specific topics from ESRS S1 to S4 to be reported on result from your double materiality assessment
+• The specific topics from ESRS S1 to ESRS S4 to be reported on result from your double materiality assessment

 The four Social Standards involve the topics of the own workforce, workers in the value chain, affected communities and consumers and end-users.
 ESRS S1 to S4 provide the disclosures for companies to report on human-centric topics linked to a company’s internal and external operations.